OTI Festival 1990: Participants

 Broadcasters from twenty-one countries participated in this edition of the OTI festival.
 The OTI members, public or private broadcasters from Spain, Portugal, and nineteen Spanish and Portuguese speaking countries of Ibero-America signed up for the festival.
 From the countries that participated in the previous edition, Aruba and Bolivia did not return, while the Netherlands Antilles returned.

-Some of the participating broadcasters, such as those representing Chile and Mexico, selected their entries through their regular national selections.
+Some of the participating broadcasters, such as those representing Chile, Ecuador, Mexico, and the United States, selected their entries through their regular national televised competitions.
 Other broadcasters decided to select their entry internally.

-Six performing artists had represented the same country previously: Osvaldo Díaz represented Chile in 1975, Rolando Percy represented Paraguay in 1978, Mario Echeverría represented Uruguay in 1983, Rocky Belmonte represented Peru in 1988, Walter Artiga represented El Salvador in 1988, and Katia Cardenal represented Nicaragua in 1989 along Salvador Cardenal.
+Six performing artists had represented the same country previously: Osvaldo Díaz had represented Chile in 1975, Rolando Percy had represented Paraguay in 1978, Mario Echeverría had represented Uruguay in 1983, Rocky Belmonte had represented Peru in 1988, Walter Artiga had represented El Salvador in 1988, and Katia Cardenal had represented Nicaragua in 1989 along Salvador Cardenal.